Best movies on Amazon Prime Video to watch now (June 2020) - TheNewsTrace

 John Wick (2014)

-This fashionable motion flick set Keanu Reeves on the trail in the direction of his meteoric comeback and it’s straightforward to see why.
-John Wick is a triumph of stunt work and combat choreography, which delivers large on thrilling motion sequences, however that’s not all it has to provide.
+This trendy motion flick set Keanu Reeves on the trail in direction of his meteoric comeback and it’s simple to see why.
+John Wick is a triumph of stunt work and battle choreography, which delivers huge on thrilling motion sequences, however that’s not all it has to provide.
 The movie goes one additional than your typical motion flick, by weaving in a captivating story that slowly reveals a seedy underworld of assassins and secret organisations.
 Reeves is pleasant because the eponymous legendary hitman, his efficiency packing a sure B-movie allure that matches this story completely.
 This primary instalment additionally sees memorable supporting roles for Ian McShane (Deadwood), Lance Reddick (The Wire) and Adrianne Palicki (Brokers of SHIELD).
 Watch John Wick on Amazon Prime Video

 Learn our full John Wick evaluate